hecko-yes/hecko.my.to/heckosprites/!readme.md

 1. type https://sobsz.github.io/heckosprites/
 2. add the character corresponding to your desired eyes
 3. do the same but with the mouth
-4. put b, s, and/or x at the end for blush, sweat, and sans eye respectively
+4. put b, s, and/or x at the end for blush, sweat, and sans eye respectively (in alphabetical order!)
 5. add png if you want, it's not necessary but you can do it

 for example, https://sobsz.github.io/heckosprites/4csx.png results in an "oh snap i forgot something brb guys" type of look with sweat and a sans eye

 # SHORTCUTS

-(use these instead of the letters, you can still add the sans eye if you want but not b or s because they're already included)
+use these instead of the letters, you can still add the sans eye if you want but not b or s because they're already included

 - happy (dh)
 - sad (ds)